The ultimate wealth-creating program that took me 30 years to develop

 So we will address this one first.

-- B2B Bank offers investment loans and uses the money you borrow to buy segregated funds with an insurance company and then assign the contract back to them as the collateral for the loan.
+B2B Bank offers investment loans and uses the money you borrow to buy segregated funds with an insurance company and then assigns the contract back to them as the collateral for the loan.

-- Many of my clients have used this strategy with great success by using ” connecting the dots ” strategy, with borrowed money.
+Many of my clients have used this strategy with great success by using the ” connecting the dots strategy” with the borrowed money.

-- The only hold back is the money you borrowed, can only use the profits that are available to you, not the original loan that is used as collateral to secure the loan.
+The only holdback is the money you borrowed.
+You can only use the profits that are available to you, not the original loan that serves as collateral for the loan.

-- When you consider that in the last three years we made 100%.
-We have doubled the investment and converted a portion of your RRSP at the same time.
+Over the last three years, we’ve increased your investment by 100%, doubled it, and converted a portion of your RRSP at the same time.

-So lets talk about the next two options that use the equity in your home.
+So let’s talk about the next two options that use your home’s equity.

 The Smith Manoeuvre and Mortgage Costs

-According to Robertson Smith who’s father created the Smith Manoeuvre in the 1980’s.
+According to Robertson Smith, whose father created the Smith Manoeuvre in the 1980’s.

 We all know this part.

-But what you fail to realize is that your using pretax dollars to pay this $300,000 mortgage off.
+But what you fail to realize is that you’re using pretax dollars to pay this $300,000 mortgage off.

-I did say that paying of your mortgage and overpaying taxes are keeping you back from creating wealth.
+As I mentioned, paying your mortgage and overpaying taxes are keeping you from creating wealth.

 Using the Smith Manoeuvre will reduce your mortgage to nine years from 25 years, saving the average Canadian $400,000 in interest payments and taxes.

-Which can be used to create a Million dollar portfolio for retirement and even higher if you use my “Connecting the dots strategy”.
+You can use this to build a million-dollar retirement portfolio, and even higher with my “Connecting the dots strategy.”

-If you use non registered funds instead of using your RRSPs, you can use the interest tax deduction against your income and get a tax refund that you can use to further reduce your mortgage.
+If you use non-registered funds instead of using your RRSPs, you can use the interest tax deduction against your income and get a tax refund that you can use to reduce your mortgage further.

 Chip Reverse Mortgage Strategy for Seniors

-The second way to do this that I use for seniors is to use a Chip Reverse Mortgage.
-The results are the same but, because a chip reverse mortgage has no monthly mortgage payments.
+The second way I use for seniors is a Chip Reverse Mortgage.
+The results are the same, but because a Chip Reverse Mortgage has no monthly mortgage payments.

-I decrease a senior mortgage payment to zero and can set up a monthly withdraw plan from the investment to increase the family income by about 50%.
+I decrease a senior’s mortgage payment to zero and can set up a monthly withdrawal plan from the investment to increase the family income by about 50%.
 This eliminates the fixed income issues seniors face in retirement.

 So now you have reduced your taxes and mortgage.